InvoiceShelf/InvoiceShelf/.dev/README.md

 To correctly run `composer`, `npm`, `artisan`, `pint`, `pest` or other binaries within this project, you must ssh into the container as follows:

 ```
-docker exec -it --user invoiceshelf invoiceshelf-dev-php /bin/bash
+docker exec -it invoiceshelf /bin/bash
 ```

-In the `/home/invoiceshelf/app` directory you can find the application root and run the commands from there.
+In the `/var/www/html` directory you can find the application root and run the commands from there.

 ## What is included